How to create custom

 _private.py module will not be available as a management command.

 Custom management commands are especially useful for running standalone scripts or for scripts that are periodically executed from the UNIX crontab or from Windows scheduled tasks control panel.

-from django.core.management.base import BaseCommand, CommandError from polls.models import Poll class Command(BaseCommand): help = 'Closes the specified poll for voting' def add_arguments(self, parser): parser.add_argument('poll_id', nargs='+', type=int) def handle(self, *args, **options): for poll_id in options['poll_id']: try: poll = Poll.objects.get(pk=poll_id) except Poll.DoesNotExist: raise CommandError('Poll "%s" does not exist' % poll_id) poll.opened = False poll.save() self.stdout.write('Successfully closed poll "%s"' % poll_id)
+from django.core.management.base import BaseCommand, CommandError from polls.models import Question as Poll class Command(BaseCommand): help = 'Closes the specified poll for voting' def add_arguments(self, parser): parser.add_argument('poll_ids', nargs='+', type=int) def handle(self, *args, **options): for poll_id in options['poll_ids']: try: poll = Poll.objects.get(pk=poll_id) except Poll.DoesNotExist: raise CommandError('Poll "%s" does not exist' % poll_id) poll.opened = False poll.save() self.stdout.write(self.style.SUCCESS('Successfully closed poll "%s"' % poll_id))

 self.stdout.write("Unterminated line", ending='')

 The new custom command can be called using

 python manage.py closepoll

 False for each one.
 If the user referenced any nonexistent polls, a

 Accepting optional arguments¶